Impeachment markup heats up as Nadler says 'we cannot rely on an election' to oust Trump

 The top Republican on the panel, Rep. Doug Collins of Georgia, shot back that Democrats have been trying to impeach Trump since he took office.
 He echoed the White House's argument that the impeachment was politically motivated theater, long in the works and foreshadowed openly by Democrats for months, if not years.

-Collins noted that Zelensky has denied Trump ever pressured him, and that Democrats then turned on Zelensky to call him a "liar."
+Collins noted that Zelensky has repeatedly denied Trump ever pressured him, and that Democrats then turned on Zelensky to call him a "liar."
 Collins went on to slam the Democrats on the Judiciary Committee for hosting a hearing with three anti-Trump law professors with no personal knowledge of any relevant conduct by the president; Republicans invited one professor of their own.

-Collins and Wisconsin GOP Rep. Jim Sensenbrenner noted that unlike previous presidents who have faced impeachment, Trump is not accused of any offense that is actually defined anywhere by law: neither "abuse of power" nor "obstruction of Congress" are recognized federal or state crimes.
+Collins and Wisconsin GOP Rep. Jim Sensenbrenner each observed that unlike previous presidents who have faced impeachment, Trump is not accused of any offense that is actually defined anywhere by law: neither "abuse of power" nor "obstruction of Congress" are recognized federal or state crimes.
 (The separate charge of contempt of Congress, according to the DOJ's Office of Legal Counsel, exempts the president for separation of powers reasons.)

 The late-night markup session marked something of a doubleheader for Congress, after Justice Department Inspector General Michael E. Horowitz's testimony dominated most of the day.
 The night is expected to consist mostly of opening statements, before the markup adjourns and resumes at 9 a.m.
 ET on Thursday.